mcvta/WaterPythonTemp/README.md

 ## How to run the hyperoptimization algorithm
 1. Instal neupy from the [neupy webpage](http://neupy.com/pages/installation.html);
 2. Create an empty folder;
-3. In this folder include the python code file (e.g. Hyper_ANN.py) and the input file (e.g. st1.xlsx); In the code file (e.g. Hyper_ANN.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3);
+3. In this folder place the python code file (e.g. Hyper_ANN.py) and the input file (e.g. st1.xlsx); In the code file (e.g. Hyper_ANN.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3);
 4. Run the code.
 The output includes: file with score for each model run; file with the parameters for each model run; file with the Mean Average Error (MAE) for the training dataset; file with the MAE for the validation dataset.

 ## How to run the optimized models
 5. Create an empty folder;
-6. In this folder include the python code file (e.g. ANN.py) and the input file or files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
+6. In this folder place the python code file (e.g. ANN.py) and the input file or files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
 In the code file (e.g. ANN.py.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3; Replace the model parameters with the value obtained in 4;
 7. Run the code.
 The output includes: file with the predicted values for the training dataset (1-st1.xlsxtrain.xlsx) and a file with the predicted values for the validation dataset (2-st1.xlsxtest.xlsx).

 ## Feature importance with random forest regressor
 1. Create an empty folder;
-2. In this folder include the python code file (Random Forest_Feature_importance.py) and the input files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
+2. In this folder place the python code file (Random Forest_Feature_importance.py) and the input files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
 In the code file (Random Forest_Feature_importance.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3.
 Change the path to the output file (importance.csv).

 ## References
 Almeida, M.C. and Coelho P.S.: Modeling river water temperature with limiting forcing data,...